-On the 2 September 2016, the Rio 2016 Paralympic Games Heritage Flame events represents the prestige, pride and passion of the Paralympic Games and brings Aylesbury and Buckinghamshire to the eyes of the world.
+The Pyeongchang Paralympic Games Heritage Flame events in March represent the prestige, pride and passion of the Paralympic Games and brings Aylesbury and Buckinghamshire to the eyes of the world.
 With an associated community programme, superb VIP hospitality and networking, plus local, regional, national and international visibility, the lighting of the Heritage Flame is more than a single, spectacular event - it is an opportunity to be part of something much bigger.

 The first ever sporting events for disabled people were hosted at Stoke Mandeville Stadium in Aylesbury Vale by Dr Ludwig Guttman in 1948 and, from this spark, the global Paralympic movement was born.